An Empath’s Guide To Healthy Relationships

 Bringing balance into your life for healthy relationships

-Instead of thinking about whether or not you are being nice to people, ask if you are being honest with yourself and treating yourself with love and care.
+Instead of thinking about whether you are being nice to people, ask if you are being honest with yourself and treating yourself with love and care.

 Be truthful and direct with your feelings (especially with yourself).
 This is the best way to bring harmony and balance into your life.
 Now that’s nice!